elizabethwyss/Latch/readme.md

 This is the singularity container definition file.
 It specifies what happens when the container gets built.
 Change the ./start.js script in this file to containerScriptSingle.js to analyze a package name or to containerScriptMulti.js to analyze a list of packages in a file.

-### container.sif

-This is the singularity container file that gets built from the buildContainer.sh script.

 ### containerScriptSingle.js